tylertitsworth/5th-age-srd/Character-Rules/Rituals.md

 #### Feat of Strength

-**Casting Time/Duration**: 10 minutes**/**1 minute
+**Casting Time/Duration:** 10 minutes**/**1 minute

-**Market/Component Cost**: 150 gp**/**30 gp
+**Market/Component Cost:** 150 gp**/**30 gp

-**Effect**: The Feat of Strength ritual confers to a single willing subject a significant boost of strength.
+**Effect:** The Feat of Strength ritual confers to a single willing subject a significant boost of strength.

-**Skill Check**: Your Endurance skill check has a bonus to the check determined by your Nature skill check result.
+**Skill Check:** Your Endurance skill check has a bonus to the check determined by your Nature skill check result.
 The increase to Strength does not affect any other aspect of the character aside from making Endurance checks.

 | Nature Skill Check Result | Bonus to Endurance Check |
 | -------------------- | ------------------------- |